 Typically when you buy a new home the rule of the thumb is that you sell your current home and use the proceeds to pay for the down payment of your new home.
 Unfortunately, it does not work out that way for many people.
-They may need to purchase another home quickly for many reasons like an impromptu job offer or a new addition to the family.
+They may need to purchase another home quickly for many reasons like an impromptu job offer or a new addition to the family

 The speed of the housing market can pose a challenge for many homeowners and they have to make quick decisions when it comes to buying their dream home.
 This may include purchasing their new home with a different closing date then their current home.

-This is when a mortgage bridge loan is the right solution that can help you bridge the gap between selling your old home and buying a new one.
+This is when a mortgage bridge loan is a right solution that can help you bridge the gap between selling your old home and buying a new one.
 Let us look at how bridge loans work, who can qualify for one and how to use it effectively.